InfoSec for e-Discovery

 Netmail Hadron can show who accessed which records and when they accessed them.

-The requesting party could only access permitted record sources (such as email archive or PC harddrives) using permitted search queries.
+The requesting party could only access permitted record sources (such as email archive) using permitted search queries.
 But at the same time Netmail Hadron could maintain the confidentiality of the requesting party’s work, preventing the producing party or anyone else from snooping on details without permission.
 Hadron could allow the requesting party to save search results and leave confidential notes and audit trails within searches.

 Hadron could confirm that no records actually left possession of the producing party.
 Thus the normal security that the producing party applies to the records would remain in place.